 Related GKE documentation:

-SSL proxy load balancers each have a single backend service resource.
+Each external SSL proxy load balancer has a single backend service resource.
 Changes to the backend service are not instantaneous.
 It can take several minutes for changes to propagate to Google Front Ends (GFEs).

 - Negotiates HTTP/2 and HTTP/3.